 And now you can essentially bring the Dead Sea right into your backyard.
 Well, sort of.

-The ocean has a salt content of 35,000 parts per million (ppm), where a saltwater pool system contains less than 3,500 ppm of salt.
+The ocean has a salt content of 35,000 parts per million (ppm), where a salt system contains less than 3,500 ppm of salt.
 Still, that salt content allows for a much lower concentration of chlorine, as well as a lower-maintenance pool overall.

-The technology behind a saltwater pool system is amazing!
-Instead of homeowners manually adding chlorine to the swimming pool, a generator in the pool uses a process called electrolysis to break down the salt (sodium chloride) in the water into sodium hypochlorite and hypochlorous acid, the same chemicals used in traditional chlorine pools.
+The technology behind a salt water pool system is amazing!
+Instead of homeowners manually adding chlorine to the swimming pool, a generator in the pool uses a process called electrolysis to break down the salt chlorination in the water into sodium hypochlorite and hypochlorous acid, the same chemicals used in traditional chlorine pools.

-Bottom line: Instead of adding chlorine to your pool, a generator in the saltwater swimming pool actually creates the necessary chemicals itself but in lower quantities.
+Bottom line: Instead of adding chlorine to your pool, a salt water chlorinator actually creates the necessary water chemistry itself but in lower quantities.